-Today, 71% of women and 69% of men meet their future spouses on eHarmony within a year, and the site has over 33 million members, creates over 15 million matches a day, and is responsible for approximately 4% of US marriages.
-For more information about eHarmony’s success rate, check out our article.
+Today, 71% of women and 69% of men meet their future spouses on eharmony within a year, and the site has over 33 million members, creates over 15 million matches a day, and is responsible for inspiring countless relationships and marriages.
+For more information about eharmony’s success rate, check out this article.

 While the 29 Dimensions of Compatibility Questionnaire does ask for identifiers like gender, relationship status, location, ethnicity, religion, and income, it goes way beyond that.
 To find your perfect match, eharmony also wants to know what you’re passionate about, how you would describe yourself, how you think friends and family would describe you, what your skills are, and how strongly you agree or disagree with certain statements, among other things.
-You can learn more about the specific questions eHarmony asks here.
+You can learn more about the specific questions eharmony asks here.

-Since its founding, eHarmony has been strictly for heterosexual men and women, which has caused some problems for the site over the years.
+When it was founded, eharmony was strictly for heterosexual men and women, which has caused some controversy over the years.
 The company was sued in 2005 for discrimination against same-sex couples.
 The team was able to settle the lawsuit by creating CompatiblePartners.net in 2009.

 “We didn’t want to pretend to be experts on gay and lesbian couples,” Neil told CNN.
 “We’re not anti-gay at all… it’s a different match.”

 Over the years, Compatible Partners has seen its own success independent of its sister site, receiving more than 370,000 visitors a month and facilitating “a number of same-sex marriages,” according to Neil.
 But it has since merged with eharmony.

 After decades of counseling work and seven years with eharmony, Neil retired in 2007, when he moved to Kennebunkport, Maine, with his wife.
 He returned in 2012 to help put some new life into the company.